-Of course we were constantly on the hunt for enticing local fare but even more satisfying were the adventures, stories, and friendships that developed while seeking out this tasty nourishment.
+When we visited the North Shore of Oahu, we were constantly on the hunt for enticing local fare.
+Equally satisfying were the adventures, stories, and friendships that developed while seeking out this tasty nourishment.

-So in the spirit of Aloha, I am kicking off an occasional series called “Talking Story”.
-In the Hawaiian creole dialect of Pidgin, “talking story” means chatting amongst friends but more deeply, it implies storytelling to express yourself, a deep-rooted tradition in Hawaii.
+So in the spirit of Aloha, I am going to talk story about the North Shore of Oahu.
+In the Hawaiian creole dialect of Pidgin, “talking story” means chatting amongst friends.
+More deeply, it implies storytelling to express yourself, a deep-rooted tradition in Hawaii.
 I am so enamored of this phrase, especially when it comes to food stories that I purchased the painting you see below entitled “Talking Story”, by Juno Galang in the Tabora Gallery in Haleiwa, Oahu.

 We spent the first five days of the trip on the fabled, frequently forgotten, fabulous north shore of Oahu, considered the surfing capital of the world.
 It is a quiet, uncrowded, undervisited strip of coastline that I’m almost hesitant to share with you.
 But twist my arm a little and I’ll tell you more.

-Ok , ok.
-Near our ocean front hotel, The Turtle Bay Resort, was the small town of Haleiwa (pronounce every letter and the “w” is a “v” sound – Ha Lay E Va).
+Ok, ok.
+Near our ocean front hotel, The Turtle Bay Resort, is the small town of Haleiwa (pronounce every letter and the “w” is a “v” sound – Ha Lay E Va).
 On our first trip into town, we found an eclectic mix of surfer shops, art galleries, and fascinating local eateries including the Waialua Bakery.